tvanek75/tc-todoList/README.md

-# tc-todoList
+# Todo List Manager - Web Service Example for Trunk Club
-TC To-Do List - Web Service Example
+This web service example has been developed for review by Trunk Club.